NapoleonTheCake/notificatorro/README.md

 Feel free to contact me via email: contactwithdmitry@gmail.com

-Translations are welcomed.

 I accept donations to my student's debit card: 4061492051715222
 **Thank you for any support!**

-+ clear button.
-+ shortcut buttons now have background.
-+ vibration disabled by default.
-+ bug fixes.

-* will hold off for a while (till end of session ~end of June).